sequelize/sequelize/docs/api/model.md

 Create and insert multiple instances in bulk.

 The success handler is passed an array of instances, but please notice that these may not completely represent the state of the rows in the DB.
-This is because MySQL and SQLite do not make it easy to obtain back automatically generated IDs and other default values in a way that can be mapped to multiple records.
+This is because MySQL
+, SQLite and Oracle do not make it easy to obtain back automatically generated IDs and other default values in a way that can be mapped to multiple records.
 To obtain Instances for the newly created values, you will need to query for them again.

 **Params:**